 - Delve into history with the Imperial War Museums' new digital programme, Adventures in History, including virtual tours, collections and stories online.
 Or join the Family Mission every Friday at 11am on the museums' Twitter and Facebook channels, for challenges and fun activities.

-Discover more fun and educational things to do with bored kids.
-And if you're chatting to friends and family online, you can experience London from home with stunning Zoom virtual backgrounds showing the best of the city.
+If you're chatting to friends and family online, you can experience London from home with stunning Zoom virtual backgrounds showing the best of the city.